 She very competently and enthusiastically and answered all our questions.
 The main thing that she taught us is to consider keto diets, gave us tools on keto diet that are necessary in practice, explained to us about the side effects.
 Now we can confidently perform the ketogenic diet on our own.
 During the non-lecture period, we continued to discuss the possibilities of the ketogenic diet and we were very pleased with the profound knowledge of Mrs Elles van der Louw.
 Especially about the features and difficulties of using a keto-like diet in cancer patients.

 Thanks to the sponsors, organizers and personally to Mrs. Elles van der Louw for such a wonderful seminar!

-Bulgaria: Professor Leena Haataja from Finland will be visiting Department of Paediatrics and Medical Genetics, Medical University-Plovdiv
+Bulgaria: Professor Leena Haataja from Finland visited the Department of Paediatrics and Medical Genetics, Medical University-Plovdiv